Slow, Still, Serene, Speechless….

 3. Maruekhathaiyawan Palace

-Period Splendour When approached from afar, the sight of the palace against the backdrop of white sands and cerulean-blue sea conjures up an image of a place suspended in time.
+Period Splendor When approached from afar, the sight of the palace against the backdrop of white sands and cerulean-blue sea conjures up an image of a place suspended in time.
 You can almost imagine court servants scurrying down the corridors, going about their daily business, while the king and royal consorts take residence in the royal chambers.
 Back in those days, each of the three buildings had clearly defined functions.

 A series of halls located in the south wing served as the residence of the king and royal consorts.
 These consisted of royal sitting and relaxing rooms, the royal chamber of the princess consort and a reading room.
 The north wing served as accommodation for court servants, and the two-story open pavilion or ‘Samoson Sewakamat Hall’ served as the official venue for royal functions as well as for theatre and entertainment.